james-ransom/eks-gha-auto-deploy-fortune/README.md

 Commit code -> Github Actions -> Run tests -> push to Amazon EKS [Managed Kubernetes Service – Amazon EKS]

-# This is an exmaple of:
+# This is an example of:

 1) Github actions building the image after any commit and push